5-Data Manipulation

 This will return a subset of our table, not necessarily a single vector

-In our dataset, multiple column names begin with “Product”.
+In our data set, multiple column names begin with “Product”.
 We want to see only the data of columns whose names begin with “Product.”
+The following explains the process.

 -